 Cons: Not too long ago, this playground was known for drug deals and as a hangout for unhoused people instead of swinging and climbing.
-The park looks clean, feels safe for kids, and is well maintained today by Friends of Willow Park, the volunteers that manage the redesign and upkeep.
+The park looks clean, feels safe for kids, and is well maintained today by Friends of Willow Park, the volunteers who manage the redesign and upkeep.
 Fingers crossed that its pristine appearance is here to stay.

-Willow Park Tot Lot
+Willow Mini Park Tot Lot

 The tot lot is large and filled with multiple spaces and activities for kids aged 2-5.
-At the entrance you’ll find an oversized anthill tunnel and tree stumps that lead you to the play structure that features two slides and a 5-foot climbable frog.
+At the entrance, you’ll find an oversized anthill tunnel and tree stumps that lead you to the play structure that features two slides and a 5-foot climbable frog.
 There are oversized flowers that little ones can bang with attached mallets.
 They actually make extremely pleasant sounds!
 There’s even a giant pinwheel that is easily spun by kids of any size or strength.
 And let’s not forget the unique hybrid swing set mentioned above.

-Willow Park Big Kid Playground
+Willow Mini Park Big Kid Playground

 This playground has everything the big kids need: slides (three of ’em!), monkey bars, a tall ladder, a climbing structure shaped like a butterfly, seats made out of giant leaves, and trees-turned-towers for climbing.
-My four-year old prefers this playground due to the fast slides.
+My four-year-old prefers this playground due to the fast slides.
 He enjoys all of its features with some light lifting support from Daddy.
 There is even a “find the animal” sign that encourages youngsters to find four “hidden” animals throughout the park.

 The Bottom Line on West Oakland’s Willow Park

 We’ll be back.
 Willow Park’s new nature-themed playgrounds are a celebration of community and a welcomed addition to West Oakland.
 Today it is a great place for youngsters to explore and bigger kids to climb.
 There is plenty of space for families to spread out and picnic.
 We’ve always been greeted by another friendly family or two on our visits.
-Make a pit stop here on your way to Jack London Square, grab a Vietnamese Coffee and a bucket o’ mini-donuts from Orbit Coffee, or stop by the newly opened Horn Barbecue for some killer brisket while you’re in the neighborhood.
+Make a pit stop here on your way to Jack London Square, grab a Vietnamese Coffee and a bucket o’ mini-donuts from Orbit Coffee, or stop by Horn Barbecue for some killer brisket while you’re in the neighborhood.